mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 At a birds-eye-view, I have two intentions:

 1. Grasp the current pipeline and replicate it on existing data.
-2. Learn about software and statistical techniques that I can implement in the lab.
+2. Learn about software and statistical techniques that I can implement in the lab and bring to the longitudinal study.

 -----------------------